Skipton Climo

-Lieutenant-General Sir Skipton Hill Climo (24 December 1868 − 31 March 1937) was a British officer of the Indian Army.
+Lieutenant-General Sir Skipton Hill Climo, (24 December 1868 − 31 March 1937) was a British officer of the Indian Army.
 He was awarded the Distinguished Service Order for his actions during the Mohmand campaign of 1897–98.
-After serving in China, Climo commanded Indian troops during World War I. He eventually assumed command of the Indian Army forces during the Waziristan campaign.
+After serving in China, Climo commanded Indian troops during the First World War.
+He eventually assumed command of the Indian Army forces during the Waziristan campaign.
 After serving as the General Officer Commanding of the Poona District, Climo retired to Britain.

 Early life

-Climo was born in Longford, the son of Colonel William Hill Climo (1838−1919) of the Army Medical Service and his wife Margaret (1843/4−1922).
-He was educated at Shrewsbury School and the Royal Military College, Sandhurst and in February 1888 was commissioned as a second lieutenant in the 2nd Battalion, Border Regiment.
+Climo was born in Longford, the son of Colonel William Hill Climo (1838–1919) of the Army Medical Service and his wife Margaret (1843/4−1922).
+He was educated at Shrewsbury School and the Royal Military College, Sandhurst, and in February 1888 was commissioned as a second lieutenant in the 2nd Battalion, Border Regiment.